josevnz/SuricataLog/README.md

 | 0.9+        | YES       | Armbian 23.02.2 Jammy            | => 3.10.6 | 6.04     |
 | 0.9+        | YES       | Ubuntu 20.04.4 LTS (Focal Fossa) | => 3.8.10 | 6.04     |

-You are more than welcome to submit patches with new features and bug-fixes.
+*You are more than welcome to*:
+* Submit patches with new features and bug-fixes.
+* Open bug reports.
+Be as detailed as possible, otherwise I will have no choice but to close it.